 The information below describes the rights and responsibilities of students receiving financial aid assistance and, specifically, federal student aid at Loyola Marymount University/Loyola Law School.
-More information on each area below is provided on the Loyola Marymount University Financial Aid Office website.
+More information on each area below is provided on the LMU Financial Aid website.

 Student's Right to Know:

 - Students have the right to know the criteria for continued student eligibility for each type of financial aid awarded.

 - Students have the right to know the satisfactory academic progress standards that students must meet to receive financial aid assistance, and the required criteria to re-establish eligibility if a student fails to meet satisfactory academic progress.

 - Students have the right to know the method by which financial aid disbursements will be made to the students and the frequency of those disbursements.